bchadfield/csw-website/help/delete-content.markdown

 permalink: "content/delete-content.html"
 ---

-Only admins and editors are able to delete content.
+Only admins are able to delete content.

 Deleting a content item permanently removes the content, its versions and comments from your workspace.
 This is an irreversible action.